mrjones2014/codesettings.nvim/README.md

   })
 )

--- or from a config file under `/lsp/rust-analyzer.lua` in your config directory return codesettings.with_local_settings('rust-analyzer', {
+-- or from a config file under `/lsp/rust-analyzer.lua` in your config directory.
+-- if you use rustaceanvim to configure rust-analyzer, see the `rustaceanvim` section below return codesettings.with_local_settings('rust-analyzer', {
   settings = {
     -- ...